CreatingNull/Arduino-Hooks/README.md

 ## Getting Started

-To configure pre-commit see [pre-commit](https://pre-commit.com/) for instructions.
+To configure pre-commit see [their official docs](https://pre-commit.com/) for instructions.

 ### Arduino Lint